cerner/terra-graphs/CONTRIBUTING.md

 # Contributing

 Help us to make this project better by contributing.
 Whether it's new features, bug fixes, or simply improving documentation, your contributions are welcome.
-Please start with logging a [github issue][1] or submit a pull request.
+Please start with logging a [github issue][1] or submitting a pull request.

 Before you contribute, please review these guidelines to help ensure a smooth process for everyone.